 If needed, receive the monthly SAL Stipend on the Child's behalf

 Develop a budget with the Child using the budget format and instructions provided by the Agency.
+As a part of the Child’s budget plan, the Contractor shall specifically outline how no more than 30% of the Child’s monthly stipend is being used by the Contractor for rent and/or living expenses.

 Provide assistance to the Child to help make monthly deposits into the Child's savings account.
 The amount to be deposited will be specified in Child’s budget.